apache/trafficcontrol/docs/source/api/federations_id_deliveryservices.rst

 Response Structure
 ------------------
-:cdn:   The CDN to which this Delivery Service Belongs
+:cdn:   The CDN to which this :term:`Delivery Service` Belongs
 :id:    The integral, unique identifier for the Deliver Service
-:type:  The routing type used by this Delivery Service
+:type:  The routing type used by this :term:`Delivery Service`
-:xmlId: The 'xml_id' which uniquely identifies this Delivery Service
+:xmlId: The 'xml_id' which uniquely identifies this :term:`Delivery Service`

 .. code-block:: http
 	:caption: Response Example